GoogleCloudPlatform/podcast/site/content/post/episode-46-borg-and-k8s-with-john-wilkes/index.md

 You can find [Mark](https://twitter.com/neurotic) at [SIEGE](https://siegecon.net/) from October 7th to 9th

-{{< transcript "FRANCESC: Hi, and welcome to episode number 46 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 46 of the weekly Google Cloud podcast.
 I am Francesc Campoy, and I am here with my colleague, Mark Mandel.
 Hi, Mark.
 How excited are you today?" >}}
 MARK: I'm pretty excited.
 I am.
 I'm pretty excited.

 FRANCESC: Yeah.
 Today we have the incredible honor to have John Wilkes as our interviewee.
 And yeah, Mark is very, very excited about this.